-I have went back and forth for a long time now on whether or not to write this blog article.
+I have gone back and forth for a long time now on whether or not to write this blog article.
 The first thing I had to do was get permission to write it, as it is not just my story.
 I have had that permission for a very long time now.

 One of the reasons for holding back on writing this was because I did not want to put any of my readers off.
-I appealed to some fellow bloggers for advice on if I should write this article or not, most of them said yes, by all means, while a few said no, they would not write about this if it were about their lives.
+I appealed to some fellow bloggers for advice on if I should write this article or not.
+Most of them said yes, by all means, while a few said no, they would not write about this if it were about their lives.

-I agree with those who said I should because my experiences, and my advice could help someone else in a very dark time in their lives.
+I agree with those who said I should because my experiences and my advice could help someone else in a very dark time in their lives.

 Admission time: My son is in prison.

-The first thing I want to state is that he was locked up for a non violent crime.
+The first thing I want to state is that he was locked up for a non-violent crime.
 He was prosecuted for conspiracy to traffic marijuana.
-To this day, I still do not know for sure if he was actually some giant drug king-pin, or some underling.
+To this day, I still do not know for sure if he was actually some giant drug kingpin or some underling.

-Another question that has been raised is that he may have silently accepted a lot of the charges to protect his friends, or even his family.
+Another question that has been raised is that he may have silently accepted a lot of the charges to protect his friends or even his family.
 Until he is out, and back home, we will not know since all calls and incoming mail are monitored I am afraid to ask.
 Regardless of his true level of involvement, I know for sure he was doing things he was not supposed to have been doing.

 I did my best with him as he began to hang out with the wrong crowd as a teen.

 So where did things go so terribly wrong?
-I feel he became bored, and lost his way into the thrill of the drug scene and the money one could make in it.
+I feel he became bored and lost his way into the thrill of the drug scene and the money one could make in it.

 So what does one do when a loved one is in prison?
-Hopefully your loved one is incarcerated close to where you live.
-For us, it is an eight hour drive to see him.
+Hopefully. your loved one is incarcerated close to where you live.
+For us, it is an eight-hour drive to see him.
 Once there, the cost of a hotel room, food, and time away from work become an issue.